binitdatta/collage-java-for-absolute-freshers/LINKEDLIST.md

 ![Alt text](./images/29.png?raw=true "Title")

-## How do we insert a new element at the middle of a LinkedList
+## How do we remove an existing element from LinkedList

 ![Alt text](./images/30.png?raw=true "Title")

-## How do we insert a new element at the middle of a LinkedList
+## How do we print a LinkedList

 ![Alt text](./images/31.png?raw=true "Title")